 - Ages 9-16 mostly but some younger & older can get it.

-- Athletes Involved in sports that require jumping, squatting, cutting, sprinting
+- Athletes involved in sports that require jumping, squatting, cutting, sprinting.

 - Going through a growth spurt

-How Osgood Schlatter FEELS
+How Osgood Schlatter feels

 Some experience aching, swelling, tenderness or shocking pain up the legs or tenderness when kneeling or squatting.
 Then again we all have different pain tolerances.

-BEST & WORST Time to get injured
+Best & worst time to get injured

 If you have a case of Osgoods presenting itself, hopefully you are entering or it is during the off-season or around the Holidays (Thanksgiving, Christmas, New Year’s).
-This is a time for rest and break for most athletes in Middle School & High School & the pros.
+This is a time for rest for most athletes in middle school & high school & college.

-My point is try to sit out and rest as much as you can when you can but I know there are these certain chapters in an adolescents life that are so important to them.
+My point is try to sit out and rest as much as you can, when you can.
+I know there are these certain chapters in an adolescents life that are so important to them.

 If you have to play

 Prevention and education are usually what keep people from getting these injuries or expediting recovery, which is why these education pieces are on the blog! 🙂

 COACHES & PLAYERS should use these to help keep fit with no pain or slowing down recovery.

-- Push-ups are going to give you cardio and upper body strength and will not cause and irritation or pain to the knee.
+- Push-ups are going to give you cardio and upper body strength and will not cause irritation or pain to the knee.

 Note: These are ideas for knee or ankle pain.
 If you have an injured hip, back, abdominal, or muscle strain these won’t be the steps you want to take.
 Always first consult with a doctor when injured.